owl-lab/owl_guide/book/project/jianxin_aeos.rst

 The idea is to add a *tuning* phase before compiling and installing Owl, so that each operation learns a suitable threshold parameter to decide if OpenMP should be used or not, depending on input size.

 The key idea of parameter tuning is simple.
 We implement two versions of each operation, one using OpenMP and the other not.
-We then measure their executing time for various sizes of input.
+We then measure their execution time for various sizes of input.
 Each measurement is repeated multiple times, and to reduce the effect of outliers, only the values that are within first and third percentiles are used.
-After removing outliers, regression is performed to find a suitable input size threshold to decide if using OpenMP or not.
+After removing outliers, regression is performed to find a suitable input size threshold.
-According to our initial experiment, linear regression is fit to estimate the OpenMP parameters.
+According to our initial experiment, linear regression is fit to estimate the OpenMP parameters here.

 Since this tuning phase is executed before compiling Owl, the AEOS module is made independent of Owl, and all the necessary implementation are coded separately to ensure that future changes of Owl do not affect the AEOS module itself.

 The tuned parameters then need to be passed to Owl.
 When the OpenMP switch is turned on, the AEOS module generates a C header file which contains the definition of macros, each of which defines a threshold for one operation.
 When this header file is not generated, pre-defined default macro values are used instead.
-After that, Owl is compiled with this header file and use these tuned parameters in each operations.
+After that, Owl is compiled with this header file and uses these tuned parameters in its math operations.
 The tuning phase only needs to be performed once on each machine.

 The design of the AEOS module focuses on keeping tuning simple, effective, and flexible.